 Implementation Update: In 2017, the City completed the Civic Center Demonstration Garden project next to City Hall, converting over 19,000 square feet of turf and ivy to a drought tolerant demonstration garden.
 It is estimated to save about 34 gallons of water per square foot of turf removed.
 About 11,855 square feet of turf was removed, resulting in an estimated 426,780 gallons of water saved per year from just the turf conversion.
 Educational and interpretive signage is to be installed on the site.
-The garden is to be used as a demonstration area for residents to view different plants and get ideas on how to install a drought tolerant landscape in their own yards.
-A complementary webpage will be created on the City's website, which will show colorful pictures of the plants, with names and information.
+The garden is to be used as a demonstration area for residents to learn about drought tolerant landscaping.
+A complementary webpage will be created on the City's website, which will show photos, names, and information about the plants.
 In addition, the median on Stevens Creek Blvd. to Torre Ave. was upgraded to drought tolerant landscaping.

-Water Usage Data: In 2017, municipal water usage was 29% lower than the 2008 baseline, as depicted in the chart below.
+Water Usage Data: Cupertino has exceeded its goal for this Measure: in 2017, municipal water usage was 29% lower than the 2008 baseline, as depicted in the chart below.
 Staff will continue to monitor water use annually and implement water conservation and landscape conversion programs.